e2b-dev/awesome-ai-agents/README.md

 Build-your-own

 ### Description
-- One of the easiest and fastest no-code platform I have encountered
+- A super-easy no-code platform for creating AI chatbots trained on your own data
 - After creating new agent, picking a model, data and other settings, they are ready to be deployed to website, Slack, Crisp, or Zapier
 - Limit of agent in the free version
 - Stack